Terrorist Content Online

 [This email address is only intended for communications under Regulation (EU) 2021/784.
 No other queries will be answered.]

-Indirect hosting service providers are not required to establish a contact point for the receipt of removal orders or notify the competent authorities of the contact point.
+Hosting service providers that are solely indirectly affected (recital 14 fifth sentence), that is that do not meet the above-mentioned requirements with any of their services, are not required under the Terrorist Content Online Regulation to establish a contact point for the receipt of removal orders or notify the competent authorities of the contact point.

 Reporting obligations